MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-302.md

 ---
-title: MR and Azure 302 - Computer vision
+title: HoloLens (1st gen) and Azure 302 - Computer vision
 description: Complete this course to learn how to recognize visual content within a provided image, using Azure Computer Vision in a mixed reality application.
 author: drneil
 ms.author: jemccull